internet-of-plants/iop/doc/COMPONENTS.md

 ### Asyncronously measure the temperature

 Start the temperature measurement asynchronously in every sensor (broadcast)

 Poll the value to read it/them later, instead of blocking when needed until it's ready

-   *Can be constantly polled during the code or just block when needed (after some other work has been complete)*
+- Can be constantly polled during the code or just block when needed to read (after some other work has been complete)

 Sensors in parasite mode can't be polled, wait the minimum necessary ammount of time before reading the value

-   - *More information in section:* ***[Parasite mode](#parasite-mode)***
+- More information in section: **[Parasite mode](#parasite-mode)**

+Async example:

     #include<OneWire.h>
     #include "DallasTemperature.h"